cjvanlissa/pac_demo/manuscript/manuscript.md

 # Analysis

-I performed a t-test, which is sourced here from the file `analysis.R`:
+I performed a one-sided t-test to test the hypothesis that men’s shoe sizes are greater than women’s, which is sourced here from the file `analysis.R`:

 ``` r
 library("worcs")